Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Weight decomposition of the equivariant index of the equivalent deformation operator

-Assume that the unitary connection $A$ can be written as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$ where $L_i$ is a complex line bundle on $X$ and $A_i$ is a unitary connection on $L_i$.
-We will see that $\cT_{A,0,0,0}'$ can be written as a direct sum of the following $S^1$-equivariant complex linear operators, We then define three $S^1$-equivariant operators on the summands in \eqref{eq:PerturbedApproxComplexPertDefComplexWeightDecomp}:
+Assume that the unitary connection $A$ can be written as $A=A_1\oplus A_2$ with respect to the orthogonal decomposition $E=L_1\oplus L_2$, where $L_k$ is a Hermitian line bundle and $A_k$ is a unitary connection on $L_k$, for $k=1,2$.
+We will see that $\cT_{A,0,0,0}'$ can be written as a direct sum of the following $S^1$-equivariant complex linear operators,

 as follows.
 For $a_{12}''\in\Omega^{0,1}(L_1\otimes L_2^*)$, define

 For $a_\CC''\in\Omega^{0,1}(\ubarCC)$, $\sigma_1\in\Omega^0(L_1)$, and $\tau_1\in\Omega^{0,2}(L_1)$, define

 Finally, for $a_{21}''\in\Omega^{0,1}(L_1^*\otimes L_2)$, $\sigma_2\in\Omega^0(L_2)$, and $\tau_2\in\Omega^{0,2}(L_2)$, define